-Cage requirements
+1. Cage requirements

-The fighting area canvas shall be not smaller than18 feet by 18 feet and no
+A. The fighting area canvas shall be not smaller than18 feet by 18 feet and no

 larger than 32 feet by 32 feet.
 The fighting area canvas shall be padded in a

 manner approved by the Authority, with at least a one-inch layer of foam

 padding.
 Padding shall extend beyond the fighting area and over the edge of the

 cage platform.
 Plastic rubberized coverings shall be permitted.

-The fighting area canvas shall not be more than four feet above the venue floor
+B. The fighting area canvas shall not be more than four feet above the venue floor

 on which it is placed and shall have suitable steps or a ramp for use by the participants.
 Posts shall be made of metal not more than six inches in diameter, shall extend from the floor of the building to a minimum height of 58 inches above the fighting area canvas, and shall be padded in a manner approved by the Authority.

-The fighting area canvas shall be enclosed by a fence made of material that
+C. The fighting area canvas shall be enclosed by a fence made of material that

 will not allow a fighter to fall out or break through it onto the floor or

 spectators.
 All metal parts shall be covered and padded in a manner approved

 by the Authority and shall not be abrasive to the competitors.

-The fighting area fence shall have two separate outward-opening door entries
+D. The fighting area fence shall have two separate outward-opening door entries

 onto the fighting area canvas with a set of steps for each entry.

-Ring requirements
+2. Ring requirements

-The ring may be one of three sizes; 18 feet by 18 feet, 20 feet by 20 feet, or 24 feet by 24 feet, measured from the inner side of the ropes.
+A. The ring may be one of three sizes; 18 feet by 18 feet, 20 feet by 20 feet, or 24 feet by 24 feet, measured from the inner side of the ropes.
 Bouts may be approved by the Authority to be contested in an alternative format where the size of the enclosure is no less than 16 feet in length and width.

-The ring floor shall be soundly constructed with no obstructions and extend at
+B. The ring floor shall be soundly constructed with no obstructions and extend at

 least three feet, but not more than four feet, beyond the ropes.

-The ring floor shall be based on either felt, rubber or other flexible materials not less than ¼ inch and not more than ½ inch thick, entirely covered with canvas stretched tightly over the entire ring floor.
+C. The ring floor shall be based on either felt, rubber or other flexible materials not less than ¼ inch and not more than ½ inch thick, entirely covered with canvas stretched tightly over the entire ring floor.

-All four ring corners must be erected with ring posts of five inches in diameter.
+D. All four ring corners must be erected with ring posts of five inches in diameter.
 The erected height must be 60 inches from the ring floor and the inner corners of the ropes must be completely taped to prevent harm to competitors.

-There shall be a minimum of four ropes at least 1.18 inches and not more than
+E. There shall be a minimum of four ropes at least 1.18 inches and not more than

 1.97 inches in diameter, stretched tightly to the four corner posts.
 Each side of the rope ring shall be held rigid by two pieces of strong cloth equally spaced each side.
 The tightening cloths shall not slip when the ropes are moved.

-There shall be at least two sets of steps to the ring, with one set of steps at each of the red and blue corners provided for the competitors and their seconds.
+F. There shall be at least two sets of steps to the ring, with one set of steps at each of the red and blue corners provided for the competitors and their seconds.

 The Authority has the right to inspect all items brought into the fighting area.